sophiasun0515/rClickr/README.md

 # rClickr
-Created by Luming Yin, Sophia Sun and Mitchell Gant for participating in Georgia Tech's 2017 CoC Appathon.
+Created by Luming Yin, Sophia Sun and Mitchell Gant.
+Second Price Winner in Georgia Tech's 2017 Appathon.

 Remote clicker between iOS and macOS devices.
 Supports apps such as Preview, Google Slides and QuickTime Player.